 In France, the RIB is a document issued by your bank that includes your banking details (account number, personal address, etc.).
 For instance, you need it to get your salary or your medical expense reimbursements.
 Usually, there is one RIB in every chequebook.
 You can get several RIBs from your bank counter, the ATM, or online.

 Bank statement (relevé de compte)

 Usually, bank statements are sent to you on a regular basis.
 They show all banking operations carried out on your bank account.
-It also tells you the current balance of the moment the bank statement is issued.
+It also tells you the current balance of your account at the exact moment the bank statement is issued.